JPTGamesAndApps/ShresthaFiles/index.md

 ![Light Mode](images/LightMode.png)

-If you like file managers such as Q-dir, Directory Opus, Total Commander, xplorer2, and XYplorer because they offer tabs and multiple panes but do not like the classic Windows 32 style interface or your Windows 10X device does not support them, then Shrestha Files might be what you are looking for.
-It offers the convenience of tabs and dual pane in a modern and minimalist interface to supercharge your productivity.
-[Download it from the Microsoft Store Now](https://www.microsoft.com/en-us/p/shrestha-files/9npnffsv2hqm).
-Dozens of users from across the globe has rated the app with 3.9 out of 5 as of May 2021.
+If you are looking for a dual pane file manager with tabs and colorful themes, look no further: Shrestha Files Pro is here with a modern and minimalist design to supercharge your productivity!
+[Download it from the Microsoft Store Now](https://www.microsoft.com/store/apps/9npnffsv2hqm?cid=GitHub).

 ### Features
-* Modern and fluent design for Windows 10
+* Fluent design matching the look and feel of Windows 10 and Windows 11
   * Standard colorful themes and custom themes by users
+* Tabbed interface similar to web browsers
+  * Move tabs from one pane to another
+* Standard single pane mode for all users or advanced dual pane mode for power users
+* Internal viewers for text, image, audio, and video files
 * Six different view types
   * Simple list, detailed list, small grid, medium grid, large grid, and tiles
-* Tabbed interface similar to web browsers
-* Standard single pane mode for all users or advanced dual pane mode for power users.
-  * Move tabs from one tab to another
-* Customizable navigation bar with two-level bookmark
+* Customizable navigation bar with two-level bookmarks
-* Built in Zip Archive Creation (Compression) and Extraction (Decompression)
+* Built in Zip and Unzip feature
 * Drag and drop support
-  * Drop files and/or folders inside a tab or inside a folder
+  * Drop files and/or folders inside a tab or inside a folder within a tab
 * Progress indicator for file operations with detailed logs
 * Automatically saves and restores open tabs, view types per tab, pane size, etc.
-* Quick filter to find items in the current folder or experiemntal search to find items in current folder and sub-folders
+* Search to find items in the current folder and sub-folders
+* Quick filter to find items in the current folder
 * Properties viewer
 * All the standard features of a File Manager
   * Copy, Cut, Paste, Rename, Delete, New File, New Folder, etc.